okinawabob/um/cmis102.md

 Create links to your web pages that contain the JavaScript code for each part of this assignment.
 Make sure all links work for the program implementation files.
 If they do not you will receive a zero.

-### Print and examine Slide Set 4, and create the Program Design document for all parts of Assignment 3 described below:
+### Print and examine Slide Set 4, and create the Program Design document for all parts of Assignment 3 described below

 - [Slide Set 4: Selection Structure Programming]({{site.baseurl}}/assets/cmis102/04_SelectionStructureJS.pdf)
 - [Assignment 3: Selection Structure Programs]({{site.baseurl}}/assets/cmis102/CMIS102A03d.pdf)
 {: .pdf}

-### Watch these videos before class. which cover how to write JavaScript code encapsulated HTML code with a selection structure:
+### Watch these videos before class. which cover how to write JavaScript code encapsulated HTML code with a selection structure

 - [Beginner JavaScript Tutorial - 14 - if Statement](https://youtu.be/5gjr15aWp24) 8m
 - [Beginner JavaScript Tutorial - 15 - if/else Statement](https://youtu.be/FKyrQYkihGw) 7m